flutter/flutter/docs/contributing/Tree-hygiene.md

 reviews the better.

-If nobody reviews your PR within two weeks, you can ask for a review via our [[Chat]] channels.
+If nobody reviews your PR within two weeks, you can ask for a review via our [Chat](Chat.md) channels.
 Start by asking in #hackers, saying what your patch does and providing a link.

 ### Who

 PRs are assigned reviewers weekly.
-The precise process varies by team but tends to be combined with issue [[triage]].
+The precise process varies by team but tends to be combined with issue [triage](https://github.com/flutter/flutter/wiki/Triage).

 Code should be reviewed by the owner (tech lead) of the area(s) of the codebase that you are changing, or someone to whom they have delegated that authority.
 If anyone else leaves comments, please also wait for their approval (LGTM) before landing code.

-If nobody has reviewed your code after a week, then reach out on our [[Chat]] channels.
+If nobody has reviewed your code after a week, then reach out on our [Chat](Chat.md) channels.
 The `#hackers-new` channel is a good place to ask for help if you're a new contributor.

 _For PRs affecting the `material` and `cupertino` libraries, team members are expected to seek reviewers directly;